The First Trimester of Pregnancy: What to Expect

 Nausea and vomiting: This is often referred to as morning sickness, but the reality is that it can come and go at any time of the day.
 Research shows that 70-80% of pregnant women experience nausea and/or vomiting during one or more trimesters (Ref 4).

-Interestingly, research suggests that nausea and vomiting during pregnancy are typically a good sign, and associated with lower incidence of adverse pregnancy outcomes (Ref 5).
+Interestingly, research suggests that nausea and vomiting during pregnancy are typically good signs, and are associated with a lower incidence of adverse pregnancy outcomes (Ref 5).

 Nausea and vomiting during pregnancy can also exacerbate food aversions, and cause new associations (whether real or not!) between certain foods and sickness.